bmish/check-dependency-version-consistency/README.md

 [![npm version](https://badge.fury.io/js/check-dependency-version-consistency.svg)](https://badge.fury.io/js/check-dependency-version-consistency)
 ![CI](https://github.com/bmish/check-dependency-version-consistency/workflows/CI/badge.svg)

-This plugin checks to ensure that dependencies are on consistent versions across a monorepo / yarn workspace.
+This CLI tool checks to ensure that dependencies are on consistent versions across a monorepo / yarn workspace.
 For example, every package in a workspace that has a dependency on `eslint` should specify the same version for it.

 ## Motivation